Home / Blog / 7 things your AI agent can run for you overnight

 Set the agent to visit your top 3-5 competitor pricing pages every Monday morning, extract the pricing tiers and included features, compare against a stored baseline, and send you a summary of what changed.
 If a competitor dropped their price or added a feature to a lower tier, you know before the week starts.

 This works because competitor pricing pages load reliably, follow consistent HTML patterns the agent can learn to extract from, and the comparison logic is simple enough that errors are obvious.
-Setup time: write the initial instruction with the target URLs and what data to extract.
+Setup: write the initial instruction with the target URLs and what data to extract.
 The agent handles the rest.

-More advanced version: add a step that pulls recent reviews from G2 or Trustpilot mentioning price, finds the count of reviews that cite pricing as a concern, and includes that in the weekly brief.
-This gives you both the objective pricing data and the customer sentiment signal.
+More advanced version: add a step that pulls recent reviews from G2 or Trustpilot mentioning price, counts reviews that cite pricing as a concern, and includes that in the weekly brief.
+You get both the objective pricing change and the customer sentiment signal in one place.

 2. Morning research brief

 Schedule an agent to run at 6am every weekday.
-It browses a set of sources you define — specific publications, subreddits, HackerNews, newsletters via RSS — extracts the items relevant to your work based on criteria you define, and sends you a formatted summary before you sit down.
-This replaces 30-45 minutes of manual tab-opening with a curated digest that arrives when you want it.
+It browses the sources you define — specific publications, subreddits, HackerNews, newsletters via RSS — extracts items relevant to your work based on criteria you set, and sends you a formatted summary before you sit down.
+This replaces 30-45 minutes of manual tab-opening with a curated digest.

 The key to making this useful is being specific about what counts as relevant.
 "AI news" is too broad.
 "New open-source agent frameworks or major model releases" is a reasonable scope.
-The more precise your criteria, the better the signal-to-noise ratio.
+The more precise your criteria, the better the signal-to-noise.

 3. Email triage

 Connect the agent to your email account via the Gmail API or IMAP.
-Set it to check every few hours, classify incoming email by urgency and category (customer inquiry, invoice, newsletter, support request, sales outreach), draft responses for the high-frequency low-complexity items, and flag the ones that need your direct attention.
+Set it to check every few hours, classify incoming email by urgency and category — customer inquiry, invoice, newsletter, support request, sales outreach — draft responses for the high-frequency low-complexity items, and flag ones that need your direct attention.

-The draft responses for common inquiries — pricing questions, support confirmations, meeting scheduling — are the highest-leverage part.
-The agent generates the draft, puts it in your drafts folder (or a staging folder), and you review and send.
-This is not full automation; it is acceleration.
-A 30-second review of a well-drafted response beats writing it from scratch.
+The draft responses are the highest-leverage part.
+The agent puts them in a staging folder.
+You review and send.
+A 30-second review of a well-drafted response beats writing it from scratch every time.

-This requires giving the agent access to your email, which requires thought about what you are comfortable with.
+This requires giving the agent access to your email.
 Start with read-only access and draft generation.
-Move to send access only after you are confident in the output quality.
+Move to send access only after you're confident in the output quality.
+Giving shell-adjacent tool access to anything connected to email deserves a moment of consideration.

 4. Weekly codebase review

-This one is for teams.
-Schedule the agent to pull the diff from the past week's merged PRs, look for patterns that match your known technical debt categories (raw SQL queries, missing error handling, test coverage gaps, deprecated dependencies), and generate a brief report with links to specific files and line numbers.
+For teams: schedule the agent to pull the diff from the past week's merged PRs, look for patterns that match your known technical debt categories — raw SQL queries, missing error handling, test coverage gaps, deprecated dependencies — and generate a brief report with links to specific files and line numbers.

 5. Lead enrichment

-When a new lead comes in — via form submission, LinkedIn connection, cold email, whatever your source is — the agent can look up publicly available information about the person and company, pull data from LinkedIn, the company website, and news, and populate a structured record in your CRM or a Notion database.
+When a new lead comes in — via form submission, LinkedIn connection, cold email, whatever your source is — the agent looks up publicly available information about the person and company, pulls data from LinkedIn and the company website, and populates a structured record in your CRM or a Notion database.

-The value is not replacing research; it is doing it automatically before the lead goes cold.
-A sales rep who opens a lead record and already has company size, recent news, and mutual connections has a better first call than one who has to look all that up manually.
+The value is not replacing research.
+It is doing it automatically before the lead goes cold.
+A sales rep who opens a lead record and already has company size, recent news, and mutual connections has a better first call.

-This requires configuring the integration between your lead source (Typeform, a webhook, a Google Sheet) and the agent's trigger mechanism.
-It is more setup-heavy than some of the other examples here, but the time savings per lead compound quickly.
+This is more setup-heavy than some examples here — you need to wire the lead source (Typeform, a webhook, a Google Sheet) to the agent's trigger mechanism.
+The time savings per lead compound quickly once it's running.

 6. Content repurposing

-You publish a long-form piece — an article, a technical post, a deep-dive thread.
-The agent reads it, extracts the key arguments, and generates three LinkedIn posts with different angles, a tweet thread, and a plain-language summary version.
+You publish a long-form piece.
+The agent reads it, extracts the key arguments, and generates LinkedIn posts with different angles, a tweet thread, and a plain-language summary version.
 All go into a staging folder for your review before publishing.

-The output quality varies — for anything requiring your specific voice and opinions, the drafts are starting points more than finished pieces.
+The output quality varies.
+For anything requiring your specific voice and opinions, the drafts are starting points more than finished pieces.
 But for factual summaries, quote extractions, and structural repurposing, the agent saves 60-90 minutes per piece.
+Good enough to be worth running on every post you publish.

 7. Incident monitoring